r-lib/testthat/tests/testthat/_snaps/snapshot.md

     1.1

-# default tolerance compatible with json
+# tolerance passed to check_roundtrip

     0.9